msv-lab/HoarePrompt/README.md

 This is to assess if a program is consistent with a program description based on the inferred postcondition:

     python src/hoareprompt.py check-entailment --description <FILE> --postcondition <FILE> --program <FILE>

+Adding `--log <DIR>` to any of these commands saves detailed logs in the specified directory.

 Adding `--cex <FILE>` to `assess` or `check-entailment` commands will also output a counterexample.

-If you want to run the generated counterexample, there are two ways:
+If you want to run the generated counterexample, execute the following command:

-- Run the provided script under `src` directory named `run_test` using the following command:

-      python src/run_test.py /path/to/program/root/dir /path/to/test/file

-- Directly execute the following command in the terminal (using PowerShell as an example):

-      $env:PYTHONPATH="/path/to/program/root/dir"; pytest /path/to/test/file
+    PYTHONPATH=/path/to/program/root/dir pytest /path/to/test/file

-Adding `--log <DIR>` to any of these commands saves detailed logs in the specified directory.

 ## Example